-Modular synthesis is still largely known as a fluid and experimental form of music-making.
-From the very first album composed by Morton Subotnick using the first BUCHLA 100 series on ‘Silver Apples On The Moon’ to more contemporary productions, even making a scene on FACT’s Against The Clock series.
+Modular synthesis is still largely known as a fluid and experimental form of music-making whether you’re referencing the very first synth-based album (composed by Morton Subotnick using the BUCHLA 100 series on ‘Silver Apples On The Moon’) to more contemporary productions like FACT’s ‘Against The Clock’ series.

-Watch how technology drives Mark’s creative process combining his classical mode of creating film scores on ‘Once Upon A Time’ and Electric Dreams with his obsession with analog synths and the entire Output suite.
+Watch how technology drives Mark’s creative process combining his classical mode of creating film scores on “Once Upon A Time” and “Electric Dreams” thanks to his obsession with analog synths and the entire Output suite.

 Moog Unit (MU) Format:

-Euroracks are increasingly popular and a big part of the renaissance of modular synthesis today.
-Dieter Doepfer is regarded as the father of Eurorack with his A-100 Line, which has inspired many new styles and functions in the Eurorack field.
+Euroracks are increasingly popular and a major impetus for the renaissance of modular synthesis today.
+Dieter Doepfer is regarded as the father of Eurorack with the A-100 analog modular system that’s inspired countless styles and functions within the Eurorack field.

-Serge Tcherepnin was a French composer and designer in the 1970s that developed his own format at the California Institute of The Arts.
-His vision for a Serge system (3U) was to create a ‘synthesizer for the people’ using banana jacks and 4U modules.
-Stylized on a uniform panel, these modules and systems are available via Random Source and independent builders making prints and kits available for DIY users.
+Serge Tcherepnin was a French composer and designer that developed his own format at the California Institute of The Arts in the ‘70s.
+His vision for a “Serge System” (3U) was to create a “synthesizer for the people,” using banana jacks and 4U modules.
+Stylized on a uniform panel, these modules and systems are available via Random Source, and many independent builders make prints and kits for DIY users.

 We’re mad about modular synthesis – that’s no surprise!
 As modular synths are becoming a new standard, there’s a wealth of resources to devour before taking the plunge yourself.
 With many of the masters carrying the torch and exploring new frontiers of sound design like Richard Devine and composer Suzanne Cianni.